 The fastest way to earn Starpoints

 While there's a host of ways to earn Starpoints, for most points enthusiasts, the fastest way is through SPG's two co-branded cards, the Starwood Preferred Guest® Credit Card from American Express and the Starwood Preferred Guest® Business Credit Card from American Express.
-Both cards provide Elite status credits, have a generous welcome bonus, no foreign transaction fees, and the SPG Business Amex gives you complimentary access to the Sheraton® Club lounge.
+Both cards offer a generous welcome bonus and no foreign transaction fees.

 - SPG allows a maximum of 79,999 points to be transferred each day, so to receive the 25% bonus, only transfer a maximum 60,000 points in any one transaction (which will convert to 75,000 miles in your chosen program)